gaytrisran03/Gaytri-Sran/README.md

 ## Hi, I'm Gaytri 👋

 A tech enthusiast with a creative twist, I thrive at the intersection of technology and imagination.
-Proficient in C++, my coding journey dances through various realms of possibility.
+Strong command over Data Structures & Algorithms, MERN Stack, and Passion for Generative AI and LLM-based Projects, my coding journey dances through various realms of possibility.

 ## 💻 Skills